shashvatshukla/awesome-quantum-ram/README.md

 [QRAM: A Survey and Critique](https://arxiv.org/abs/2305.10310)

+Points out a key difficulty in realising QRAM: that QRAM always has some cost scaling that is O(N), where N is the number of memory items stored in the QRAM.
+They survey various incarnations of this O(N) cost: classical controller hardware for QRAM implemented as a circuit, and energy costs for more physical QRAM proposals.
+In all cases they find the costs to be very large and not justified considering the opportunity cost of using all that O(N) compute or energy to deploy a massively parallel algorithm using classical CPUs or GPUs to solve the problem directly.
+These arguments are reminiscent of infeasibility arguments for quadratic quantum speedups, or large scale quantum computing in general.
+The two cruxes of these arguments are that the constant of the linear cost scaling is too large and that the problems we wish to solve are often massively parallelisable.
+Another issue pointed out is the difficulty of interfacing QRAM and FTQC.
+Making QRAM error corrected leads to the O(N) cost problem.
+If QRAM is not corrected, then it needs very low error rates.
+QRAM needs to be transversal - which stabiliser codes can't have, but there might be esoteric codes.
+In general, some co-design of QEC and QRAM is needed as a way forward.

+A [talk](https://www.youtube.com/watch?v=Wm2dowNOek4) about this paper very clearly explains the structure of the arguments.

 [Quantum Random Access Memory for Dummies](https://www.mdpi.com/1424-8220/23/17/7462)

 [Quantum Memory: A Missing Piece in Quantum Computing Units](https://arxiv.org/abs/2309.14432)